Protest Like an Egyptian: An Occupation of Wall Street. On Oct. 1, Occupy Wall Street protesters marched onto the Brooklyn Bridge.

 The protesters, along with several of the country's largest worker's unions, are planning an even larger march on Oct.
-5. AP/Stephanie Keith.
-On Oct.
-1, the two-week anniversary of the Occupy Wall Street protest, 700 protesters and one New York Times reporter were arrested in the middle of the Brooklyn Bridge.
-Felix Salmon misses the point on #Occupy and the global elite.
+5. Felix Salmon misses the point on #Occupy and the global elite.
 Felix Salmon is a respected and interesting Reuters blogger, and in a recent post entitled American Plutocracy he makes some good points which are exactly in line with what I write about in Treasure Islands.

 Aaron Peeters: The movement that needs no name.
 Keith Kahn-Harris recently wrote about the genesis of a movement that is currently underway and represents no less than a “...spectre ...haunting the early 21st century world”.

 Kahn-Harris observes that this movement possesses the ability to radically transform the world as we know it, and yet he notes, it does not yet recognize itself as a movement.
 The 'Movement' and the Twilight of Neo-Liberalism: I agree with many of the basic propostions put forward in Naming the Movement, most notably the fact that we are seeing increased discontent in the OECD (read 'Western') countries with a world where social relations and civic institutions are entirely subordinate to profit and economic returns, Slavoj Zizek: 'Now the field is open' - Talk to Al Jazeera.
 From the Middle East to the streets of London and cities across the US there is a discontent with the status quo.

 Whether it is with the iron grip of entrenched governments or the widening economic divide between the rich and those struggling to get by.
 But where are those so hungry for change heading?
 How profound is their long-term vision to transform society?
 Naomi Klein: The Most Important Thing in the World.
 Why Occupy Wall Street?
 We’ve Got The Lowdown.
 Photo: (Gusto NYC, Mr.

 GIF, Spleen Latifa) By now, you’ve no doubt heard a lot of Occupy Wall Street buzz.
 Maybe you’ve even gotten word that an Occupy Together protest is coming to a downtown near you.
 With poster board in one hand and a Sharpie in the other, you’re ready to get your march on and support the movement’s mission, which is … erm … well … what exactly?
 We have the lowdown.
+But first, let us address an important piece of information.
+So we know what these guys like for lunch but why are they there?
 Stiglitz: Of the 1%, by the 1%, for the1% (may2011) It’s no use pretending that what has obviously happened has not in fact happened.

 But they weren't the first hip-hop celebs to lend their time to the cause.
-Last week, Talib Kweli also made a surprise appearance, which included a performance of his new song "Distractions. " Occupy Wall Street: A Guided Tour.
+Last week, Talib Kweli also made a surprise appearance, which included a performance of his new song "Distractions. " Can't get to New York City?
+Occupy Wall Street: A Guided Tour.
 NEW YORK — Although the unseasonably warm weather has been favorable to Occupy Wall Street protesters who have set up shop in Zuccotti Park, the logistics and potential problems of living in a public space are not lost on the occupiers.